zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

  American streets.
 “Do not enter” means that you should n ot go down that street.
 Usually this is because there are cars coming from the other  direction and it would be dangerous.
 A “one-way” street is a street tha t drivers can only move in one direction; they can only go north or they can only g o south.
 A “two-way” street is a street where drivers go in both directions.
 And of course, here in the United States, people drive on the right side of the st reet – the right side of the “road,” which is just another name for a street or a hi ghway.

 Lauren says, “Okay, fine.
 I’ll just pull off the road and you can drive.”
 To “pull off” the road or the street means to slow your car down  and eventually to stop driving.
 You put your car on one side of the road or st reet for a short period of time.
 For example, if you get a cell phone call – a mo bile phone call – you may pull off the road so you can talk to that person and no t have to worry about causing an accident.
 In some states it’s illegal to talk on  your cell phone in the car, at least to have the phone up to your face, so you may pull off the road, or pull off to the side of the road.
-Lauren says she’s goi ng to pull off the road and allow Ben to drive.
+Lauren says she’s going to pull off the road and allow Ben to drive.
 That term, “pull off,” has a coup le of different meanings in English; take a look at our Learning Guide for some ad ditional explanations.

 Ben says to Lauren, “You can’t,” meaning you can’t pull o ff the road here.
 He points to another sign that says, “No Stopping.”
 “No St opping” is a sign that tells drivers that they can’t pull off to the side of the roa d or the side of the freeway.
 They have to keep driving because it would not be safe t o pull off the road at that point.
 Ben then says, “Hey, you just made an illegal U-t urn!” meaning she made a U-turn where it wasn’t allowed – it wasn’t permitte d.